 Children’s skills in English are developed specifically through a timetabled daily lesson; which includes a weekly extended writing session (although core skills of English are implemented across the curriculum).
 English lessons (in line with the 2014 National Primary Curriculum) contain a balance between reading (including comprehension), writing, the spoken word, and grammar and punctuation skills.

-In addition to the English lesson, every class has a timetabled ‘Guided Reading’ session.
+In addition to the English lesson, every class has timetabled Reading sessions each morning for 30 minutes.
 The children experience and explore a range of different books and text types including: narrative, non-fiction, poetry and plays – building (not exclusively) skills of inference, understanding of language choices, and enunciation.
+The sessions also include independent reading for pleasure.

 Drama plays a significant role in our school, and is used not only to support reading and writing outcomes (and as a class outcome for our English projects), but to build skills of acting, develop our children’s confidence, self-esteem, and bonds of friendship and peer support.
 Every year, the school’s KS2 Drama Club presents a Christmas, Easter and Summer production (all of which parents are invited to attend).

-EYFS and KS1 have daily timetabled sessions of Phonics; following and teaching ‘Letters and Sounds’ through the scheme ‘Floppy Phonics’.
+EYFS and KS1 have daily timetabled sessions of Phonics; following and teaching letters and sounds through the scheme ‘Twinkle’.
 At the end of year 1, pupils are tested by completing the official Phonics Screening Test.

 All children follow the 2014 National Primary Curriculum, which promotes an emphasis on mental calculations and interactive work delivered through a daily maths lesson.
 We aim for the children to leave us with basic life skills, confidence and competence with numbers.
 The children will be taught to have an understanding of the number system, a range of computational skills and an ability to interpret and solve problems.
 They will also have the opportunity to acquire a range of practical skills in measuring, weighing, using money and telling the time.